Federico-O-5bits/flimlabs.github.io/products/flim-studio/index.md

 The imaging reconstruction experiment section provides three operational modes (**REFERENCE**, ***SCOUTING***, ***DATA***), allowing a systematic approach to fine-tune experiments.

 ### SCOUTING MODE
- The **SCOUTING** mode allows you to explore your sample by acquiring images, enabling you to navigate through it to find your region of interest (ROI).
+ This feature allows you to explore your sample by acquiring images, enabling you to navigate through it to find your region of interest (ROI).

  You can use the scouting mode before and after the software calibration.